evanthegrayt/standup_md/README.md

 Settings located in this file will override default behavior.
 This file can also have settings overwritten at runtime by the use of options.
 You can view [my config file](https://github.com/evanthegrayt/dotfiles/blob/master/dotfiles/standup_md.yml) as an example.
-Below is a table of all available settings and their defaults.
+Any setting in this file can still be overridden at runtime by passing flags to the executable.

 You'll notice, a lot of settings don't have the ability to be changed at runtime when calling the executable.
 This is because the file structure is very